KarolSU96/focus-nest/README.md

 ## Testing

+### ESLint
+Every file of the project has been checked with the ESLint and no issues have been found.

 ### Lighthouse

 |                    | Desktop     | Desktop       | Desktop        | Desktop | Mobile      | Mobile        | Mobile         | Mobile |